 Identifying Light Strip Copper Sections

-Using The Proper Cutting Tools
+Using Proper Cutting Tools

 How to Fix LED Light Strip Affected by Radio Frequency Interference